v-alan-m/Unit-Testing-with-Pytest/README.md

 pyest <filename.py>
 ```

-## Grouping(Tagging)
+## Running multiple tests
 - Test cases should be created within specific folders for ease of organisation.

-## Running multiple tests
 - To run multiple test files, the folder can be used within the terminal command.
     - Note: In order for this to work, the test filename(s) must begin with the string 'test_'.
 ```shell